 Wyoming is collaborating with Utah through a joint Track 2 CI-WATER effort aimed at synthesizing hydrological models using HPC capabilities.
 This collaboration will be further strengthened by each state's Track 1 shared research focus on hydrology in a changing world.
 The joint efforts will be magnified through continued Track 1 collaboration: Wyoming's novel subsurface geophysics approaches will augment the surface processes being studied at Utah and vice-versa.

 Wyoming EPSCoR will collaborate with NCAR to provide trainings in code writing and model development.

 WyCEHG will quantify processes and properties of the surface and near subsurface, which together embody the "Critical Zone" (or CZ), where water, rock, air and life meet in a dynamic interplay that generates soils, sustains ecosystems and shapes landscapes.
 Our work is closely aligned with growing national and international initiatives in CZ research and tackles issues of water sustainability in the US West and thus is well aligned with the goals of NSF'sScience, Engineering, and Education for Sustainability (SEES) portfolio, including the WSC initiative.

-In collaboration with the University of Wyoming Communications, Wyoming EPSCoR will be publishing a yearly newsletter about our research, education, outreach and diversity.
+Wyoming EPSCoR will be publishing a yearly newsletter about our research, education, outreach and diversity.